-‘Bachelor in Paradise’ 2017 Spoilers: Ending Has Major Twist In Finale Episode
+‘Bachelor In Paradise’ 2017 Spoilers: Ending Has Major Twist In Finale Episode

 — Entertainment Weekly (@EW) August 4, 2017

 Does this mean the live finale is the reunion special?
 Harrison explains that it’s a separate episode and doesn’t include Corinne and DeMario.
-Those two will be on the reunion special, but not the live finale episode that features the whole cast.
+Those two will be on the reunion special but not the live finale episode that features the whole cast.
 He also delves into the dynamics of how the Bachelor in Paradise 2017 reunion special will unfold.
-It’s a much more intimate setting with with Harrison explaining that he’ll talk to Corinne and DeMario without the rest of the cast.
-It’s not like the Men Tell All with all of cast members present.
+It’s a much more intimate setting, with Harrison explaining that he’ll talk to Corinne and DeMario without the rest of the cast.
+It’s not like the Men Tell All with all of the cast members present.
 It’s all going to be “a lot more in-depth and a lot more intimate and a lot more personal and one-on-one than your ‘tell all special.'”

-He adds that the sit-down discussion with Corinne and DeMario will air “long before the finale” episode because it’s a priority to deal with the controversy.
+Harrison adds that the sit-down discussion with Corinne and DeMario will air “long before the finale” episode because it’s a priority to deal with the controversy.
 As he noted in other spoilers for the show, the “misconduct” scandal will be addressed head-on in the premiere episode because it would otherwise taint the whole season.
 Moreover, many scenes of Corinne and DeMario will be broadcast in Season 4 up to the time production shut down.
-All of that will be minus the graphic footage of the two in the hot tub, of course.
+All of that will be without the graphic footage of the two in the hot tub, of course.

 Bachelor in Paradise will air footage of Corinne Olympios and DeMario Jackson https://t.co/ajehyqb89z